ehalf001/Senior-Design/README.md

 * [Webots](https://cyberbotics.com/doc/guide/installation-procedure) (most recent installation)

 ## Walking
 The robot starts with a base walking algorithm that utilizes sinusoidal patterns to walk forwards and backwards, as well as turning clockwise and counter-clockwise.
+This type of walking is called a tripod gait.
 This walking is improved upon over time automatically as the robot tries different things in an attempt to traverse the map faster.

 Below is an example of how we get our robot to walk with the press of the UP arrow key:
 ```c